qgadrian/elixir_git_hooks/README.md

 It is also possible to use Elixir modules to execute actions for a given git hook.

-It is recommended the module implement the behaviour `GitHooks` first and then add your config as a [MFA](https://hexdocs.pm/elixir/typespecs.html#built-in-types) (`{module, function, arity}`):
+Just add in your config the [MFA](https://hexdocs.pm/elixir/typespecs.html#built-in-types) (`{module, function, arity}`) definition:

 ```elixir
 config :git_hooks,